0xkyng/celo-composer/README.md

 7. You declare a single test case, which sets a new value for the variable and then checks that it was set correctly.
 8. In the test case, you call the `setMyVariable` function on the `contract` instance, passing in a new value.
 We then use the `expect `function from `chai` to check that the value of the `myVariable` variable is equal to the new value.

-You will then use fllowing command to run the test:
+You will then use the following command to run the test:
+`npx hardhat test
+`